Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 Range

-The number or word on this section is what the “normal value” is for this lab result.
+The number or word in this section is what the “normal value” is for this lab result.
 This range helps show what a typical normal result looks like.
-If your results fall outside the range, or if you have symptoms despite a normal result, you will likely need more testing.
+If your results fall outside of this range, or if you have symptoms despite a normal result, you will likely need more testing.
+These ranges are typically determined by analyzing a large population of healthy individuals and establishing the range of values that most people fall within and is often provided on lab reports to help healthcare professionals interpret the results and determine if any abnormalities or potential health issues exist.

 Example: